Robert Taylor incident: Ufologists

-The story drew attention from ufologists, who erected a plaque on the site of the alleged encounter, and Taylor became notable among UFO enthusiasts for being involved in the only UFO sighting that was subject to a criminal investigation.
+The story drew attention from ufologists, and Taylor became notable among UFO enthusiasts as having experienced "the only UFO sighting that was subject to a criminal investigation".
 Ufologist and author Malcolm Robinson accepts Taylor's story, saying he believes "it could be one of the few genuine cases of a UFO encounter".

 Sceptical reception

-In 1979, the UFO sceptic Steuart Campbell visited the scene of the incident with the police.
+In 1979, UFO sceptic Steuart Campbell visited the scene of the incident with the police.
 Campbell was convinced that a simple explanation would be found.
 On his second visit to the site, he stated that he had observed some PVC pipes in an adjoining field.
-He discovered that the local water authority had laid a cable duct within 100m of the clearing.
+He discovered that the local water authority had laid a cable duct within 100 m of the clearing.
 He came to the conclusion that stacks of pipes might have been stored in the clearing and were responsible for the ground markings.

 Patricia Hannaford, founder of the Edinburgh University UFO Research Society and a qualified physician, advised Campbell on medical aspects of the case.
-She suggested that Taylor's collapse was an isolated attack of temporal lobe epilepsy, and the fit explained the objects as hallucinations.
-Symptoms such as Taylor's previous meningitis, his report of a strong smell which nobody else could detect, his headache, dry throat, paralysis of his legs and period of unconsciousness suggested this cause.
+She suggested that Taylor's collapse was an isolated attack of temporal lobe epilepsy, with the reported objects explainable as resultant hallucinations.
+Symptoms such as Taylor's previous meningitis, his report of a strong smell which nobody else could detect, his headache, dry throat, paralysis of his legs, and period of unconsciousness suggested this cause.

 Steve Donnelly, a physicist and editor for The Skeptic, also considered the incident to be explained by an epileptic attack.
 Campbell suggested Taylor's attack might have been stimulated by a mirage of Venus.

 Local businessman Phill Fenton published a report in 2013, speculating that Taylor "may have suffered a mini-stroke and been exposed to harmful chemicals which left him confused and disoriented" and that "the UFO he believes he saw could have been a saucer-shaped water tower nearby".